Why Server Log Analysis is so Important for SEO

 What Should I Do Next?

-If you’re interested in someone taking a look at your server log and analysing your site then please contact us or give us a call +44 (0)20 8977 2994.
 We can then send you a report of how your site is doing based on the server log analysis.
 We can also combine this with a full analysis of the site if you’d like a complete MOT.
 Off the back of this we can create a strategy for you on what to fix, how to improve your overall website, to attract more traffic.

 If you want to do a server log analysis yourself please have a look at the next section for more information on how to do it.